IV: Consistent Advising Standards

 c.
 First Year Seminar Instructors

-Because they meet with students on a regular basis during their first semester, First Year Seminar I instructors play a crucial role.
-If the instructor for First Year Seminar is different from the student’s primary advisor, these instructors communicate with each other about students of concern regularly (in person, by email, or through Navigate).
-These instructors submit progress reports regarding attendance and performance in their class.
+Because they meet with students regularly during their first semester, First Year Seminar instructors play a crucial role in student support and retention.
+If the CAPE advisor for a student’s FYS class is different from the student’s primary advisor, these instructors communicate with each other about students of concern regularly (in person, by email, or through Stellic).
+These instructors submit progress reports regarding attendance and performance in their classes.
 They also offer support and communicate directly with the student and connect students with additional support.
 As needed, they elevate situations to the student’s CAPE Advisor or to the Dean’s office.

 d.
 CAPE Advisor